YunusEmreAlps/Konnect/README.md

 Say "hello" to a different messaging experience.
 An unexpected focus on privacy, combined with all of the features you expect.

 • Go fast – Messages are delivered quickly and reliably, even on slow networks.
-Konnect is optimized to operate in the most constrained environment possible.
+Konnect is optimized to operate in the most constrained environment possible.<br/>
-• Be yourself – You can use your existing phone number and address book to securely communicate with your friends.
+• Be yourself – You can use your existing phone number and address book to securely communicate with your friends.<br/>
-• Speak up – Whether they live across town or across the ocean, Konnect’s enhanced audio and video quality will make your friends and family feel closer.
+• Speak up – Whether they live across town or across the ocean, Konnect’s enhanced audio and video quality will make your friends and family feel closer.<br/>

 Simple.
 Secure.
 Reliable messaging.
+Online calls and messaging made easy

 ## Main Features